fiskaltrust/rollout-doc/overview/services.md

 ## Introduction

-*fiskaltrust* offers an end-to-end solution for your POS system to ensure it issues receipts in a legal and fiscally compliant way.
+*fiskaltrust* offers an end-to-end solution for your POS-System to ensure it issues receipts in a legal and fiscally compliant way.
 The portfolio comprises a comprehensive stack of software and services around the topic of **fiscal compliance** and provides a **unified approach** across countries and markets.

 The core components are the Middleware for **signing and tracking receipts** and the portal for **managing the service**.
 Additionally, there is a range of supporting services, interfaces to third party, and [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) subscriptions offered.
 The following paragraphs will provide you with a brief overview on these topics.